 Until THEY feel better, you won’t feel better, not all the way.
 They are part of your DID system, and they desperately need time for gentle healing and positive new experiences.
 It’s a big job, but it’s a crucial job.

-You can do it — it takes a team approach for all of you to heal.
+You can do it — you can make huge progress too.
+Just remember — it takes a team approach for all of you to heal.

 I wish you ALL the best in your healing journey, and that means including all your system, even the ones who have seen the worst of the worst.
 Healing is for everyone.